Tinkerforge/doc/en/source/Kits/WeatherStation/CSharpToButtonControl.rst

 Goals
 -----

-We are setting the following goals for this project:

-The buttons should switch between
+The LCD Bricklet is equipped with four buttons which should be used in this project to switch between different weather statistics:

 * standard weather measurement,
 * 24h min/max/average,
 * 24h graph and
-* Time and date.
+* time and date.

-Additionally we will fulfill all of the goals that were present in the :ref:`Display environment measurements on LCD project <starter_kit_weather_station_csharp_to_lcd>`.
+This project is based on the
+:ref:`Using C# to write to LCD 20x4 Bricklet <starter_kit_weather_station_csharp_to_lcd>`

-In the following we will show step-by-step how this can be achieved.
-This time we will not go through each line of the code, since this would take too long.
-But we will describe the general concept, so the program can be easily understood.
+project.
+In the following we will show step-by-step how the above mentionded functions can be implemented.
+We will describe the general concept, so the program can be easily understood.

 Step 1: Retrieving data
 -----------------------